slavenf/sfl-library/doc/static_unordered_flat_multimap.md

                typename T,
                std::size_t N,
                typename KeyEqual = std::equal_to<Key> >
-    class static_unordered_flat_multimap;
+    class static_unordered_linear_multimap;
 }
 ```

-`sfl::small_unordered_flat_multimap` is an unordered associative container that contains an unsorted collection of key-value pairs, where multiple elements can have equivalent keys.
+`sfl::small_unordered_linear_multimap` is an unordered associative container that contains an unsorted collection of key-value pairs, where multiple elements can have equivalent keys.
 Underlying storage is implemented as an unsorted [`static_vector`](static_vector.md), which has a fixed maximum capacity defined at compile time and is backed entirely by statically allocated storage.
 This container **does not** perform any dynamic memory allocation.
 The number of elements in this container **cannot** be greater than `N`.
 Attempting to insert more than `N` elements into this container results in **undefined behavior**.
 This design provides a compact and cache-friendly representation optimized for use cases where the maximum size is known in advance.
 It is also well-suited for **bare-metal embedded** development where predictable memory usage and no dynamic allocation are critical.

 Complexity of search and remove operations is O(N).
 Complexity of insert operation is O(1).